 The preparation of the Financial Statements requires the application of estimates and assumptions which may affect the results reported in the Financial Statements.
 The estimates and assumptions adopted are those which the Board considers to be appropriate at the reporting date.
 Estimates and assumptions will change from time to time depending on prevailing circumstances.
 Estimates, by their nature, are based on judgement and available information.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying value of assets and liabilities are those used to determine the fair value of assets which are designated as "fair value through profit or loss".
-The impact of changes in the key estimates and assumptions adopted are discussed in the Investment Manager's Report.
+The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying value of assets and liabilities are those used to determine the fair value of assets which are designated as "fair value through profit or loss.
+The impact of changes in the key estimates and assumptions adopted are discussed in the Investment Manager's Report on page 18 to 19 and page 59 of the annual report.

-The key assumptions that have a significant impact on fair value in the discounted cash flow valuations are the discount factor used, the price at which the power and associated benefits can be sold, the amount of electricity the investee companies' generating assets are expected to produce and operating costs.
-The discount factor applied to the cash flows is regularly reviewed by the Investment Committee of the Investment Manager to ensure it is set at the appropriate level.
+The key assumptions that have a significant impact on fair value in the discounted cash flow valuations are the discount factor used. inflation rate, the price at which the power and associated benefits can be sold, the amount of electricity the investee companies' generating assets are expected to produce, the length of the operating life of the asset and operating costs.
+The discount factors applied to the cash flows are regularly reviewed by the Investment Committee of the Investment Manager to ensure it's set at an appropriate level.
 The Investment Committee and the Board will also give consideration to the specific performance characteristics of the particular type of generating technology being used.
 The price at which the output from the generating assets is sold is a factor of both wholesale electricity prices and government subsidies.
 The selling price is often fixed in the medium term under power purchase agreements.
 For periods outside the terms of these agreements the assumed future prices are estimated using external third party forecasts which take the form of specialist consultancy reports.
 Specifically commissioned external consultant reports are also used to estimate the expected electrical output from the investee company's generating assets taking into account their type and location.
 All of these key assumptions are reviewed regularly by the Investment Committee of the Investment Manager and the Board.